vasco-data-security/wp-mydigipass/README.md

 # Installing the plugin

+The easiest way is to install the plugin from within your Wordpress installation.
+You can find the plugin [here](http://wordpress.org/extend/plugins/mydigipasscom-secure-login/).

+Or you can install the plugin manually (as usual):

 * copy the plugin folder to `$WP_HOME\wp-content\plugins` folder
 * enable the plugin inside the admin console
 * edit the plugin settings, especially entering the `client-id` and `client-secret`.
 You can get those from the [developer](http://developer.mydigipass.com) site.